Shareholders' agreements — sharing company ownership

 A shareholders' agreement can enable the majority owner to prevent share transfer absolutely or to permit transfers but only after the shares have first been offered to the other shareholders as a whole or perhaps more narrowly offered simply to the majority shareholder.

 Should transfers to family members or family trusts be permitted?
 That's a matter of individual choice of course, but majority shareholders need to consider the pros and cons.
-Yes, this offers flexibility in estate and tax planning to the new co-shareholder in question, but is worth the risk for the majority shareholder of potentially having a family member as co-shareholder, leave aside the complications arising should there be subsequent family breakdown?
+Yes, this offers flexibility in estate and tax planning to the new co-shareholder in question, but is worth the risk for the majority shareholder of potentially having a family member as co-shareholder, leaving aside the complications arising should there be subsequent family breakdown?

 We would recommend that any family transfer provisions are considered in conjunction with proper will planning and, where appropriate, pre-nuptial agreements are considered, in order to ensure that the various documents dovetail together and do not conflict with each other.